lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 > **H**(ard) = **H**(acs),

 and many others.
 (Note that all occurrences of *c*, *d*, *r*, *s* in the string must be changed to their corresponding values.)
+Note that this symmetry holds only when the copyed variables and the over variables together exhaust the pool of all random variables.
+When working with

+    tu=cr:ab

+over the pool *a,b,c,d,r,s* the copyed variables *cr* and the over variables *ab* do not exhaust the pool, and in this case *tu* and $cr* cannot be assumed to be symmetric.

-These equalities together with all Shannon inequalities have consequences on the 15 entropies of the original four variables.
+The collected equalities together with all Shannon inequalities have consequences on the 15 entropies of the original four variables.
 The consequences are extracted using the MOLP solver [inner](https://github.com/lcsirmaz/inner).
 Finally, from the set of